-- The Destination IP Address and IP Subnet Mask fields specify that this static route applies to all 134.177.x.x addresses. - The Gateway IP Address field specifies that all traffic for these addresses should be forwarded to the ISDN router at 192.168.1.100. - A metric value of 1 will work since the ISDN router is on the LAN. - Private is selected only as a precautionary security measure in case RIP is activated. - > To set up a static route: - 1.
-Select Advanced > Advanced Setup > Static Routes
+- The Destination IP Address and IP Subnet Mask fields specify that this static route applies to all 134.177.x.x addresses. - The Gateway IP Address field specifies that all traffic for these addresses should be forwarded to the ISDN router at 192.168.1.100. - A metric value of 1 works because the ISDN router is on the LAN. - Private is selected only as a precautionary security measure in case RIP is activated.

+To set up a static route:

+- 1. Select Advanced > Advanced Setup > Static Routes . - 2.
+Click Add.